There are three ways to travel from Penang to Bangkok:

 - Road: Direct minivan services from Penang to Bangkok operate daily.

-- Train: To reach Bangkok take a Komuter Service from Butterworth train station to Padang Besar and connect with direct train to Bangkok.
+- Train: To reach Bangkok take a Komuter Service from Butterworth train station to Padang Besar and then connect with direct train to Bangkok.

 - Fly: AirAsia operates several low-cost flights a day from Penang to Bangkok.